smatthewenglish/i-Dentificateur/README.md

 ![ui](http://i.stack.imgur.com/aiEUV.png)

 **Text Fragment**

-Click the radio button adjacent to the word '*Text*', in the corresponding box input a fragment or sentence to evaluate the language in which it is written.
+Click the radio button adjacent to the word '*Text*', in the corresponding box input a fragment or sentence to assess the language in which it is written.

 **Document**

-* Dropbox
-* Github
-* Google Drive
-* OneDrive
+Indicate the radio button beside the word '*Document*', this action will prompt an local explorer window, navigate to the file of interest and make the selection, this will initiate the evaluation process.

 Readmes, how to use them in your own application can be found here: